Effective: April 1, 2024

 15.2.
 If an event of force majeure exceeds one month the Company may cancel all Contracts without liability.

-16 Licenses
+16 Licenses.

 16.1.
 The Buyer will not load onto or use any software with the Products except the Covaris Software and the Third Party Software.
 The Buyer agrees that all Covaris Software and Third Party Software is licensed to the Buyer, and not sold.
 Subject to these Terms and Conditions, the Company hereby grants the Buyer a limited, non-exclusive, non-transferable, royalty-free, non-sublicenseable, worldwide license to use the Covaris Software solely for operating the Products as permitted under these Terms and Conditions and for no other purpose.

-works of all or any portion or portions of the Documentation solely for purposes of creating new versions of the Documentation and to distribute such Documentation solely for use in connection with operating the Products as permitted under these Terms
+16.2.
+Subject to these Terms and Conditions, the Company hereby grants the Buyer a limited, non-exclusive, royalty-free, non-transferable, non-sublicenseable, worldwide license to use, reproduce, display, distribute and modify and create derivative works of all or any portion or portions of the Documentation solely for purposes of creating new versions of the Documentation and to distribute such Documentation solely for use in connection with operating the Products as permitted under these Terms and Conditions.

 16.3.
 No rights are granted to, and the Buyer shall not, produce copies of, reverse-engineer, reproduce, disassemble, decompile, modify, reconstruct, or create any derivative works based upon the Covaris Software or Documentation.
 In addition, the Buyer shall not rent, lease, sublicense, loan, transfer or otherwise transfer any rights to the Covaris Software or the Documentation, or alter, remove or obscure any trademark, logo, copyright or other proprietary notices or labels on or embedded in the Covaris Software or the Documentation.

-acknowledges that the Covaris Software may be subject to US export control laws, including the US Export Administration Act and its associated regulations, and may be subject to export or import regulations in other countries.
+16.4.
+The Buyer acknowledges and agrees that its use of any Third Party Software is subject to the terms and conditions of separate license agreements supplied by the applicable third party licensor of such Third Party Software.
+The Buyer also acknowledges that the Covaris Software may be subject to US export control laws, including the US Export Administration Act and its associated regulations, and may be subject to export or import regulations in other countries.
 The Buyer agrees to comply strictly with all such laws and regulations.

 16.5.
-The Buyer shall not disclose, provide or otherwise make available the Covaris Software or Documentation, to any other party, or permit other individuals to use the Covaris Software or Documentation, except employees and agents of the
+The Buyer shall not disclose, provide or otherwise make available the Covaris Software or Documentation, to any other party, or permit other individuals to use the Covaris Software or Documentation, except employees and agents of the Buyer who use it on the Buyer’s behalf and are made subject to these Terms and Conditions.

-17 Governing Law; Jurisdiction
+17 Governing Law; Jurisdiction.

 These Terms and Conditions and all Contracts shall be governed by the laws of The State of Delaware (without reference to conflicts of law provisions thereof) and United States Federal law to the extent applicable.
 Any controversies or claims arising from, or relating to, this Agreement shall be adjudicated exclusively by the courts of the State of Delaware or federal courts located in The State of Delaware.
 The United Nations Convention on Contracts for the International Sale of Goods shall not apply to this Agreement.

-18 General
+18 General.

 18.1.
 Unless otherwise explicitly set forth in a Contract, these Terms and Conditions shall take precedent in the event of any inconsistencies with a Contract.

 18.2.
 The Buyer may not assign these Terms and Conditions or any Contract, in whole or in part, without the Company’s prior written consent.
-Any attempt to assign these Terms and Conditions or any Contract other than as permitted above will be
+Any attempt to assign these Terms and Conditions or any Contract other than as permitted above will be null and void.
+The rights and liabilities of the Company and Buyer hereunder will bind and inure to the benefit of their respective successors and assigns.

-(2) days after deposit with overnight courier or five (5) days after deposit in the mail or twenty-four (24) hours after the party who provides notice receives delivery receipt confirmation.
-Notices will be sent to the Company or Buyer at its address and to
+18.3.
+Any notice under these Terms and Conditions will be in writing and delivered by personal delivery, overnight courier, or certified or registered mail, return receipt requested or email, and will be deemed given upon personal delivery, two (2) days after deposit with overnight courier or five (5) days after deposit in the mail or twenty-four (24) hours after the party who provides notice receives delivery receipt confirmation.
+Notices will be sent to the Company or Buyer at its address and to the designee set forth in the applicable Contract or such other address and designee as the Company or Buyer may specify in writing pursuant to this Section.

 18.4.
 Nothing in these Terms and Conditions will be construed to imply a joint venture, partnership, or agency relationship between the Company and Buyer, and the Company will be considered an independent contractor when performing Services.